PennyLaneAI/pennylane/doc/development/adding_templates.rst

 Templates are just gates
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Conceptually, there is no difference in PennyLane between a template or ansatz and a :mod:`gate <pennylane.ops>`.
+Conceptually, there is no difference in PennyLane between a template or ansatz and a :doc:`operation </introduction/operations>`.
 Both inherit from the :class:`Operation <pennylane.operation.Operation>` class, which has an ``expand()`` function
 that can be used to define a decomposition into other gates.
 If a device does not recognise the name of the operation,
 it calls the ``expand()`` function which returns a :class:`tape <pennylane.tape.QuantumTape>` instance that